 10 THINGS TO KNOW ABOUT GARAGE DOORS FROM THE IDA

 It is important to familiarize yourself with the owner’s manual and learn how to use the garage door’s emergency release feature.
-Here are 10 things the IDA, and we at Upright Door Service Inc., want you to know regarding safety and garage doors:
+Here are 10 things the IDA, and the team at Upright Door Service Inc., want you to know regarding safety and garage doors:

 1. The garage door and garage door opener are not toys.
 They are dangerous if misused, and can cause serious injury or even death.